 Key derivation: why it matters

 BlindCast doesn’t store one key per video.
-It stores one master key and derives content-specific keys on demand via HKDF (HMAC-based Key Derivation Function, RFC 5869):
+It stores one master key and derives content-specific keys on demand via HKDF (HMAC-based Key Derivation Function, RFC 5869):- Rotating access for a specific video requires only invalidating or revoking the lease for that content ID — not re-encrypting the video.

 - Adding a new video doesn’t require generating or storing a new root key.